drand/website/docs/concepts/specification.md

 #### Setup

-**Private Polynomial**: Each dealer creates its private polynomial from the **share of the node** that the node generated in group A. Namely, the free coefficient of the private polynomial is the share:
+**Private polynomial**: Each dealer creates its private polynomial from the **share of the node** that the node generated in group A. Namely, the free coefficient of the private polynomial is the share: